newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-assessment-usdot.md

 callToActionLink: https://portal.fmcsa.dot.gov/UrsRegistrationWizard/
 callToActionText: Get My USDoT Number
 agencyAdditionalContext: "Federal Motor Carrier Safety Administration"
----
+summaryDescriptionMd: >-
   You may be required to get a USDoT number for your commercial vehicle if you are crossing state lines.
 Use the [self-assessment tool](https://www.fmcsa.dot.gov/registration/do-i-need-usdot-number) to determine if you must complete this task.
 ---

-### Application Requirements
+## Application Requirements

 - `Employer Identification Number (EIN)|ein` or Social Security Number (SSN)
 - `Dun and Bradstreet (DUNS) number|duns` , if your company has one